-Before going to this meeting, the FO goes to Annex 2 and makes a copy of the blank Constitution form.
+Before going to this meeting, the FO goes to Annex 2 and makes a copy of the blank Constitution framework form.
 The FO takes this with him/her to the meeting.

 The blank Constitution form in Annex 2 allows the FO to write down VSLA decisions.
 Part of it is already fixed, because experience has shown that some things should be common to all VSLAs.
-Decisions that the VSLA needs to make for itself are shown as underlined spaces.
+Decisions that the VSLA needs to make for itself are shown as underlined spaces that are filled in by the Record-keeper.